l3-hpc/visit-for-fvcom/README.md

 ```
 A YAML file is provided for folks who want to make a Conda environment themselves.
 So far, the Python scripts use libraries that are available with any Python 3 module on atmos.

-After loading the module or activating the Conda environment, run the Python script by typing:
+After loading the module or activating the Conda environment, run the Python script for concatenating 4 plots onto a single plot.
+The script `multiplot.py` currently makes plots for a comparison, with the top two plots the Layer=1 view and the bottom two plots are transects.
+In `multi-layer.py`, the top are Layer=1 and the bottom are Layer=19.
+Run by typing `python` and then the name of the script, e.g.,
 ```
 python multiplot.py
 ```
 Ideally, if you are on an HPC, do the command in a batch script or interactive session.

-The script simply take multiple image files and contatenate them into a single image, i.e. 4 PNGs in a 2x2 layout.
+The script simply takes multiple image files and contatenate them into a single image, i.e. 4 PNGs in a 2x2 layout.

-The script takes the info from **setpaths.py** and **setparams.py** to create the image names.
-As is, they work if you are doing a comparison run and have the output from the first timestep in each of the 13 mi_*.nc files.
+The scripts have the plot names hardcoded.
+Right now the looping index is also hardcoded, which is bad.
+It is assumed that you already ran the script **linkandmovie** to create Symbolic links of the images named with a regular expression and a formated integer index.

 On a Mac from command line, I can look at images with `open`.
 On Henry2, with `display`.
 On atmos use 'display' to open Image Magick and navigate to the file you want to open(you may need to click on the window that opens to have the menu window pop up).
 Or navigate to the directory with the images on atmos and open from there.